-The NGF alternative would result in the majority of directions currently compensated as "other" services - and specifically network support services, which account for the bulk of "other" services directions - being treated as energy directions, which are already subject to the regional benefits test.
-Significantly, this would shift the cost recovery burden from all market participants (as applies currently to "other" services directions, which have historically accounted for the bulk of directions) to benefitting market customers only (as applies to energy directions), presuming that the majority of directions are treated as energy directions.
+The NGF alternative would result in the majority of directions currently compensated as "other" services being treated as energy directions.
+This would shift the bulk of the overall cost recovery burden from all market participants in all regions, as applies currently to "other" services directions, which have historically accounted for the bulk of directions, to benefiting market customers only.39 As a result, market customers would bear greater responsibility for funding of directed services overall.